The research tool: The Kinase Chemogenomic Set (KCGS)

 Introducing the Kinase Chemogenomic Set (KCGS)

-The Kinase Chemogenomic Set (KCGS) is the most diverse and highly-annotated, publicly-available collection of kinase inhibitors.
-Version 1.0 of the set contains 187 kinase inhibitors with potent activity on 215 human kinases, sourced from eight pharma companies and leading academic laboratories.
-Version 2.0 has currently replaced version 1.0, which features 108 additional kinase inhibitors, for a total of 295 kinase inhibitors.
+The Kinase Chemogenomic Set (KCGS) is the most diverse and comprehensively annotated publicly available collection of selective kinase inhibitors.
+Version 1.0 comprised 187 inhibitors with potent activity across 215 human kinases, contributed by eight pharmaceutical companies and leading academic laboratories.
+Version 2.0, which now replaces Version 1.0, expands the set with 108 additional inhibitors, bringing the total to 295 well‑profiled compounds.

-KCGS helps scientists identify medically important kinases and allows for the synthesis of high-quality chemical probes for high-priority dark kinases of therapeutic interest.
-Each inhibitor has been cross-screened across hundreds of kinases – only those meeting strict selectivity criteria are included in the set.
+KCGS enables researchers to identify medically important kinases and supports the development of high‑quality chemical probes, particularly for dark kinases—those that remain understudied or poorly characterised.
+Every inhibitor in the set has been cross‑screened across hundreds of kinases, and only compounds meeting stringent potency and selectivity criteria are included, a principle established in the original KCGS design.

 KCGS impact